 Final Fantasy 16 (XVI) was announced on September 16 as a PlayStation 5 exclusive.
-The RPG is the next mainline title in the long and storied Final Fantasy series – in every entry, developers at Square Enix completely change the setting, characters, and how the game plays, which is no different here.
-As far as we know, FF16 will be a singleplayer experience, and it currently has no release date.
+The RPG is the next mainline title in the long and storied Final Fantasy series – in every entry, developer at Square Enix completely changes the setting, characters, and how the game plays, which is no different here.
+As far as we know, FF16 will be a single-player experience, but no release date has been shared.

 After its reveal trailer was released, Square Enix launched a new teaser website, confirming character names, the story and the location the game will take place in.
 In the trailer, we meet three main characters, who we now know are Clive (the main protagonist), Joshua (Clive's younger brother), and Jill, a family friend close to the two brothers.

 Since the game's reveal, Square Enix has been keeping quiet and playing its cards close to its chest but as producer Naoki Yoshida has said the next big information reveal "is scheduled for 2021", we're hoping it won't be long before we find out more.
 With Square Enix confirming that it'll be attending E3 2021, our hopes are high that more will be revealed at the show.

 Here's everything we know about Final Fantasy 16 so far.

 - Best PS5 games: don't miss these titles

 - PS5 vs PS5 Digital Edition: which PS5 should you buy?

 - Where to buy PS5: all the retailers checked

 - What is it?
 The next mainline single-player Final Fantasy title

 - Where can I play it?
 At the moment, there is no release date